Iberdrola’s climate story: innovating to create the energy system of the future

 Iberdrola’s CEO and Chairman, Ignacio Galán

 Through SBTi’s Business Ambition for 1.5, Iberdrola is committed to reducing its emissions in line with a net zero future.
-SBTi has validated Iberdrola’s science-based targets to reduce absolute scope 1, 2 and 3 GHG emissions by 65% by 2030 from a 2020 base year.
+SBTi net-zero methodology has validated Iberdrola’s science-based targets to reduce absolute scope 1, 2 and 3 GHG emissions by 65% by 2030 from a 2020 base year.
 To achieve this, the company aims to reach neutrality by 2030 in direct emissions (electricity generation), as well as indirect emissions from electricity transmission and distribution, and its own consumption (scopes 1 and 2).
 Over the longer term, Iberdrola has committed to net zero emissions for all scopes before 2040.

 Investing and innovating

-Iberdrola is putting its ambition into action with an investment of €47 billion between 2023 and 2025, strong alliances, and its Climate Action Plan.
+Iberdrola is putting its ambition into action with a strategic investment plan 2024-2026 of €41 billion, strong alliances, and its Climate Action Plan.
 The Climate Action Plan covers how the company will ensure a just transition for people and communities, through the creation of jobs and access to energy at competitive prices, and for nature – including having a net positive impact on biodiversity by 2030.

 With 500 MWp of installed capacity and the ability to supply clean energy to 250,000 homes, Nuñez de Balboa has become the largest photovoltaic plant in Europe.